 The Georgia State Golf Association Foundation (GSGA Foundation) is the charitable affiliate of the Georgia State Golf Association.
 The GSGA Foundation is a 501(c)(3) charitable corporation and contributions are tax deductible.
 It is assists the golf industry in Georgia by providing educational opportunities through two scholarship programs.

-Since 1988, the GSGA Foundation has raised more than $3 million in scholarships that have been awarded to deserving scholars in both programs.
-For the 2017-18 school year, the GSGAF will have 82 Yates Scholars receiving $369,400 in scholarships.
+Since 1988, the GSGA Foundation has awarded more than $3.5 million in scholarships to deserving scholars in both programs.
+For the 2018-19 school year, the GSGAF will have 79 Yates Scholars receiving $339,700 in scholarships.

 The Yates Scholarship Program began with three scholars for the 1988-89 school year under the name of "Kids in Golf."
 The name of the scholarship program was changed with the approval of the Yates family in 1990.
 This scholarship provides educational opportunities for employees, or children of employees, of GSGA Member Clubs.

 The James B. "Monty" Moncrief Scholarships are awarded to students of turfgrass management or agronomy at the University of Georgia, Abraham Baldwin Agricultural College and students who work and live in Georgia, but attend an accredited school outside of the state.
 Students are interviewed by a panel that includes representatives from the GSGAF and Georgia Golf Course Superintendents Association.
-This is the 40th year of the turfgrass scholarship program.
-For the 2017-18 school year, $36,750 has been awarded to thirteen students.
+This is the 42nd year of the turfgrass scholarship program.
+For the 2018-19 school year, $22,500 has been awarded to 12 students.

 What does my contribution benefit?